 Including DAPS part of the outcome of email discussion [108#66][LTE NR Mob] Open issues for LTE and NR mobility (Intel)

-Including LTE part of the outcome of email discussion [108#45][LTE NR Mob] UE feature list for LTE and NR mobility (Intel)This agenda item will utilize a summary document to facilitate treatment of topics during the e-meeting.
-This may lead to postponement of some items to next meeting.
+Including LTE part of the outcome of email discussion [108#45][LTE NR Mob] UE feature list for LTE and NR mobility (Intel).

 A web conference is planned for this agenda item.

 7.3.2 Reduction in user data interruption for dual active protocol stack (DAPS) handover